 Riley attended SUNY Geneseo where he earned a Bachelor of Arts in Geology.
 He also has a strong background in mathematics and physics which inspired him to pursue the study of Hydrogeology.
 He now works with Christa Kelleher in the Department of Earth Sciences as a Master’s Student.
 His interests are widespread, but he is currently studying a local stream in Syracuse, connecting patterns of hydrology and biogeochemistry through field measurements and aerial imaging.

-Department Chair, Earth Sciences
+Emeritus Professor, Earth Sciences

 Donald Siegel’s career spans over 40 years of doing research, consulting and teaching on problems related the aqueous geochemistry and hydrogeology of natural and contaminated waters.
 He earned his BS in Geology from the University of Rhode Island, his MS in Geology at Penn State University, and his PhD in Hydrogeology from the University of Minnesota.…